DEFRA/defra-map/docs/api/key-item.md

 ### `fill` (**string[[Color](./api/color.md)]**)

 A `color` value string.
-If no icon provided then a square symbol is rendered with the appropriate fill.
+If no is icon provided then a square symbol is rendered with the appropriate fill.

 ### `icon` (**string**)